mriekkin/pathfinder/doc/Implementation_document.md

 ![Scenario running times for DAO](img/dao_scenario_running_times.png)

 ## References
+1. Kivinen, J. (2018), "Data structures and algorithms, Spring 2018", Lecture notes for the course Data structures and algorithms at the University of Helsinki.
+2. Harabor, D. and Grastien, A. (2011), "Online Graph Pruning for Pathfinding on Grid Maps", 25th National Conference on Artificial Intelligence, AAAI.
+3. Harabor, D. and Grastien, A. (2012), "The JPS Pathfinding System", 26th National Conference on Artificial Intelligence, AAAI.

-[1] Sturtevant, N. (2012), "Benchmarks for Grid-Based Pathfinding", IEEE Transactions on Computational Intelligence and AI in Games, 4(2): 144-148.
+4. Sturtevant, N. (2012), "Benchmarks for Grid-Based Pathfinding", IEEE Transactions on Computational Intelligence and AI in Games, 4(2): 144-148.